Medium acquires social book reading app Glose – TechCrunch

 Medium is acquiring Paris-based startup Glose for an undisclosed amount.
 Glose has been building iOS, Android and web apps that let you buy, download and read books on your devices.

-The company has turned reading into a multiplayer experience as you can build a bookshelf, share notes with your followers and start conversations in the margins.
+The company has turned reading into a multiplayer experience, as you can build a bookshelf, share notes with your followers and start conversations in the margins.
 Sure, there are social platforms that let you talk about books, such as Goodreads.
 But Glose’s differentiating point is that the social features are intrinsically linked with the reading features — those aren’t two separate platforms.
 There are also some gamification features that help you stay motivated as you read difficult books — you get streak rewards for instance.

 In many ways, Glose’s one-tap highlighting and commenting features are reminiscent of Medium’s features on this front.
 You can highlight text in any reading app on your phone or tablet but you can’t do much with it.